 - Zippy Egg Muffins.
 Try adding a few teaspoons of Dijon mustard.

 - Egg Muffins with Meat.
-Tasty but optional.
-I found them plenty satisfying with veggies alone, but if you’d like to add meat, feel free to make this easy breakfast recipe with bacon (I highly recommend this method of Baked Bacon in the Oven for the best results and easiest cleanup; you can also make Air Fryer Bacon) or fold in diced cooked ham or cooked, crumbled sausage.
+Tasty but optional (these are plenty satisfying with veggies alone).
+Feel free to make this easy breakfast recipe with bacon (I highly recommend this method of Baked Bacon in the Oven or Air Fryer Bacon), fold in diced cooked ham, or make sausage egg muffins.

 - To Make Keto.
 No changes needed.
 These are keto egg muffins as written.